Andonome/lk/system/bash_tricks.md

 title: "bash_tricks"
 tags: [ "Documentation", "System" ]
 ---
+# Track Live Changes

+See changes in a file as it changes:

+> tail -f *somefile*

+See changes in a directory, as it changes:

+> watch -d ls *directory*

 # Automatic mp3 Tagging

-/u/OneTurnMore on Reddit:

 > !/usr/bin/env bash
 > IFS=$'\n'